 By Donald Zuhn --

-Patent services provider inovia has released its fifth annual report on global patent and IP trends.
-In compiling "The 2014 U.S. Global Patent & IP Trends Indicator," inovia, which produces products for PCT national phase entry, European patent validation, and patent translations, surveyed more than 100 companies and universities in May 2014 to identify the trends having the greatest impact on the foreign filing strategies of U.S. patentees.
+Patent services provider RWS inovia recently released its seventh annual report on global patent and IP trends.
+In compiling "The 2016 U.S. Global Patent & IP Trends Indicator," RWS inovia, which produces products for PCT national phase entry and European patent validation, and provides IP translations and search services, surveyed more than 100 companies and universities in May 2016 to identify the trends having the greatest impact on the foreign filing strategies of patentees around the world.